Northern Iowa heads to UIC for conference showdown - WTOP News

 Chicago; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Tytan Anderson and Northern Iowa visit Sasa Ciani and UIC in MVC action.
+BOTTOM LINE: UIC hosts Northern Iowa in a matchup of MVC teams.

-The Flames have gone 4-0 at home.
-UIC scores 87.0 points while outscoring opponents by 12.7 points per game.
+The Flames are 4-0 in home games.
+UIC is third in the MVC in rebounding with 35.3 rebounds.
+Sasa Ciani leads the Flames with 9.1 boards.

-The Panthers have gone 0-1 away from home.
-Northern Iowa averages 71.7 points and has outscored opponents by 4.1 points per game.
+The Panthers are 0-1 in road games.
+Northern Iowa is fourth in the MVC allowing 67.6 points while holding opponents to 43.7% shooting.

 UIC makes 50.7% of its shots from the field this season, which is 7.0 percentage points higher than Northern Iowa has allowed to its opponents (43.7%).
 Northern Iowa averages 71.7 points per game, 2.6 fewer than the 74.3 UIC allows.

-The Flames and Panthers face off Wednesday for the first time in MVC play this season.
+The Flames and Panthers meet Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Ahmad Henderson II is shooting 42.3% and averaging 12.9 points for the Flames.
+TOP PERFORMERS: Ahmad Henderson II is scoring 12.9 points per game with 2.3 rebounds and 4.3 assists for the Flames.

-Anderson is scoring 12.4 points per game and averaging 5.9 rebounds for the Panthers.
+Trey Campbell averages 1.6 made 3-pointers per game for the Panthers, scoring 7.3 points while shooting 40.7% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.